CiscoDevNet/terraform-provider-intersight/website/docs/r/fabric_pc_operation.html.markdown

 ## Argument Reference
 The following arguments are supported:
 * `admin_state`:(string) Admin configured state to disable the port channel.* `Enabled` - Admin configured Enabled State.* `Disabled` - Admin configured Disabled State.
+* `config_state`:(string) The configured state of these settings in the target chassis.
+The value is any one of Applied, Applying, Failed.
+Applied - This state denotes that the admin state changes are applied successfully in the target FI domain.
+Applying - This state denotes that the admin state changes are being applied in the target FI domain.
+Failed - This state denotes that the admin state changes could not be applied in the target FI domain.* `None` - Nil value when no action has been triggered by the user.* `Applied` - User configured settings are in applied state.* `Applying` - User settings are being applied on the target server.* `Failed` - User configured settings could not be applied.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `network_element`:(HashMap) - A reference to a networkElement resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties: